What is frost heaving?

-Thousands of businesses suffer losses from damage to valuable inventory and equipment because of frost heaving.
-Frost heaving is the process when soil expands upwards due to ice forming underneath the ground.
+Frost heaving happens when soil expands upwards due to ice forming underneath the ground.
 Frost heaving occurs when freezing temperatures penetrate the soil and ground beneath the flooring.
 This can lead to a myriad of negative impacts for a business as the expansion of soil weakens the foundation of the floor, which can even result in cracks in the walls or pillars.
-Installing a frost heave prevention system allows you to protect your business against frost heaving.
+Thousands of businesses suffer losses from damage to valuable inventory and equipment because of frost heaving.
+Therefore, installing a frost heave prevention system allows you to protect your business against the negative impacts of frost heaving.

 What is a Frost Heave Prevention System?